tklynsma/dns/documentation.md

 # Documentation
 ## Description
 This document describes the implemented DNS resolver, cache and name server.
-The provided framework was used for the project.
+The provided framework was used for the project, which already provided classes for manipulating DNS messages and converting them to and from bytes.

 ## Usage
 Usage is as described in the assignment.
 In addition a "verbose" output option has been added to both dns_client.py and dns_server.py.
 To use this add the parameter ```-v``` or ```--verbose```.

-When running the server with its default settings (_localhost_ using port 5353) it was tested using the following _dig_ command:
+The server, when running in its default settings (_localhost_ using port 5353), was tested using the following _dig_ command:

 ```
 $ dig @localhost hostname -p 5353 +noedns [+norec]